wp-plugins/wp-property/readme.txt

 == Changelog ==

+= 1.41.1 =
+* Fixed fatal error related to including phrets library on servers with PHP 5.2.X.

 = 1.41.0 =
 * Added hook to property_search form to have ability to add any custom fields.
 * Improved [featured_properties] shortcode.